James Bernard Murphy

 James Bernard Murphy is Professor of Government at Dartmouth College.
 He received his doctorate in philosophy and political science from Yale University.
 Professor Murphy teaches courses on political philosophy and political theology at Dartmouth, including “Jurisprudence,” “Great Trials in History,” “Utopia and its Critics,” and “Sex and Violence in the Bible”.
 He has published books on the philosophy of labor and the philosophy of law and has published several articles on Catholic Social Thought.
 His most recent book is: A Genealogy of Violence: René Girard in Dialogue.

 William T. Cavanaugh is a Professor of Catholic Studies and Director of the Center for World Catholicism and Intercultural Theology at DePaul University.
 He holds an M.A. from Cambridge University and a PhD from Duke University.
-His areas of specialization are in political theology, economic ethics, and ecclesiology.
+His major areas of research have to do with the Church’s encounter with social, political, and economic realities.
 Cavanaugh has published numerous books and articles, including Migrations of the Holy: Theologies of State and Church, The Myth of Religious Violence: Secular Ideology and the Roots of Modern Conflict, and Field Hospital: the Church’s Engagement in Markets, Politics, and Conflict (forthcoming).